A US hospital network took weeks to recover from a ransomware attack.

 “It’s putting patients’ lives in danger.
 People have too many patients for what is safe.
 Nurses are taking on five or six patients, dealing with all of this paper charting.
 It’s frightening how many safety guardrails have been out of service without any computers.”

-The fallout ripples through everyday life: canceled surgeries, power outages, water and fuel shortages, food supply disruptions, broken communications, and transport chaos.
+The fallout ripples through our basic needs: canceled surgeries, power outages, water and fuel shortages, food supply disruptions, broken communications, and transport chaos.

 As the number of victims rises, one question demands an answer: what does a cyberattack really cost society?